TidalWavesNode/dTAO_Cats/README.md

-# This script helps you automatically stake a chosen amount of TAO across all subnets in a selected category.
+# This script allows you to automatically stake a chosen amount of TAO across all subnets within a selected category.

 ## 📚 Table of Contents